Bish Bosch: Background and recording

 I knew I'd be playing with language more than I had on any of the previous albums.
 I wanted the title to introduce you to this kind of idea and reflect the feeling of the album, which was [claps hands briskly] bish bosh.
 And we know what bish bosh means here in this country – it means job done or sorted.
 In urban slang bish also [phonetically] means bitch, like "Dis is ma bitch".
-And then I wrote Bosch like the artist [Hieronymus].
+And then I wrote Bosch like the artist [Hieronymus Bosch].
 I was then thinking in the terms of this giant universal female artist.
 And this idea continued to play through the record in certain spots.

+Release campaign

+The first music to appear from the album was heard in a promotional video released on October 11, 2012, which featured extracts from the songs "'See You Don't Bump His Head'", "Tar", "Dimple", "Corps De Blah", "Phrasing" and "Epizootics!" set to video clips of Walker and his team working on both the music and artwork.
+This was followed on November 7 by the release of two full tracks, "Epizootics!" and "'See You Don't Bump His Head'", which were made available on Spotify as a two track "Spotify Exclusive Preview" streaming single.
+A video for "Epizootics!", directed by Olivier Groulx, followed a day later.
+Clash Music called the song "a lengthy, often surreal rumination" while NPR said that it was "weirdly funky" and recalled the Nite Flights track "Fat Mama Kick".

 Reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 78, based on 33 professional reviews.
 The recording was selected as 'Album of the Week' in The Independent, The Guardian and The Sunday Times, 'Album of the Month' in Mojo magazine, and 'Album of the Year' by Tiny Mix Tapes.
 The album placed 11th in The Wire's annual critics' poll.